East Is East (1999 film): Plot

-In 1971, George Khan is a Pakistani Muslim who has lived in Britain since 1937.
-He has a wife in Pakistan.
-He and his second wife Ella, a English Roman Catholic woman of Irish descent, have been married for twenty-five years and have seven children; Nazir, Abdul, Tariq, Maneer, Saleem, Meenah (the only daughter) and Sajid.
-George and Ella run a popular fish and chip shop.
+In 1971, George Khan is a Pakistani Muslim who has lived in Britain since 1937 and has a wife in Pakistan.
+He and his second wife Ella, an English Roman Catholic woman of Irish descent, have been married for twenty-five years and have seven children: Nazir, Abdul, Tariq, Maneer, Saleem, Meenah (the only daughter) and Sajid.
+George and Ella run a popular fish and chip shop in Salford.

-While George is obsessed with the 1971 Bangladesh Liberation War (primarily out of concern for his first family living near the conflict zone) and arranging marriages for his children; the children themselves, born and brought up in Britain, increasingly see themselves as British and reject Pakistani dress, food, religion and culture.
+While George is obsessed with the 1971 Bangladesh Liberation War (primarily out of concern for his first family, living near the conflict zone) and arranging marriages for his children, the children themselves, born and brought up in Britain, increasingly see themselves as British and reject Pakistani dress, food, religion and culture.
 After George disowns Nazir for running out on his arranged marriage, he immediately begins making plans to have another two of his children married to maintain his image.

-On a trip to Bradford, George is introduced to Mr. Shah, a fellow Pakistani Muslim who wishes to marry off his two unattractive daughters.
+On a trip to Bradford, George is introduced to Mr Shah, a fellow Pakistani Muslim who wishes to marry off his two unattractive daughters.
 George arranges in secret for his second and third sons, Abdul and Tariq, to marry them, despite Ella's misgivings, a conversation that the youngest child, Sajid, overhears.
 During a quarrel, Sajid reveals the arranged marriages to his brothers; Tariq, the most rebellious son who is in a relationship with Stella Moorhouse (whose grandfather is a supporter of Enoch Powell and repatriation), flies into a rage and defiles the wedding garments George had bought.
 The most obedient son, Maneer, is caught by George trying to tidy the mess up and beaten when he refuses to tell George who was responsible; Ella intervenes and is also beaten.
 Tariq travels to Eccles and tracks down Nazir, now a hat designer and in a homosexual relationship, who returns to confront George for his actions.
-However, upon seeing Ella's and Maneer's bruises, he becomes frightened his appearance will anger George further and make the situation worse for his siblings and his mother.
-Ella urges him to go, so he obeys her wish and flees before George catches sight of him.
+However, upon seeing Ella and Maneer's bruises, he becomes frightened his appearance will anger George further and make the situation worse.
+Ella urges him to go, so he flees before George catches sight of him.
 Tariq and George get in a heated argument over the arranged marriages.
 Whilst Tariq insists that he is English, George refutes this, stating that the Islamic community is more accepting.
-Tariq reluctantly agrees to go along with the marriage, but defiantly states that he will follow his father's example of also having a English second wife.
+Tariq reluctantly agrees to go along with the marriage, but defiantly states that he will follow his father's example of also having an English second wife.